In This Section

 Recreational Flying (RAA Training)

-RAA (Recreational Aircraft Australia) Training is the most affordable way to fly.
-The Club has a yellow Skyfox Gazelle and a new Tecnam Sierra - perfect for RAA training.
+RAA (Recreational Aircraft Australia) training is the most affordable way to fly.
+The Club has a Skyfox Gazelle, a Tecnam Sierra and a new Tecnam Bravo - perfect for RAA training.
 We have RAA Certified Flying Instructors including Graham (our CFI).
 Come out to the Club, have a talk to our instructors, look at the aircraft and find out just how affordable learning to fly can be....

 General Aviation Training